Critical-Infrastructure-Systems-Lab/manual/programming/_posts/2024-10-21-ERA5 Data Download.md

 ### Method 1: Downloading data using Climate Data Store API
 **Disclaimer: Currently there seems to be a rather small limit on how much data you can download at once.
 If you need to bulk download data e.g., 10+ years, it is recommended to take the detour lined out in Method 2.**

-First you will need a ECMWF account. you can register an account for free here: https://cds.climate.copernicus.eu/.
+First you will need a ECMWF account. you can register an account for free here: [Registration](https://cds.climate.copernicus.eu/).
 This will give you a personal API.
 Install the Climate Data Store API in your local environment just like any other Python library:

 ```
 pip install cdsapi
 ```

-To setup the API, follow the instructions here: https://cds.climate.copernicus.eu/how-to-api.
+To setup the API, follow the instructions here: [API Setup](https://cds.climate.copernicus.eu/how-to-api).

 You can now request and download data using a python script like the one below.
-The official website (https://cds.climate.copernicus.eu/datasets/derived-era5-land-daily-statistics?tab=download) contains a helpful tool that helps you to generate the Python code, but you need to change some of the parameters due to the multi-select limit mentioned above.
+The official website [Website](https://cds.climate.copernicus.eu/datasets/derived-era5-land-daily-statistics?tab=download) contains a helpful tool that helps you to generate the Python code, but you need to change some of the parameters due to the multi-select limit mentioned above.

 ```python
 import cdsapi